 !whois query="cnn.com"it would return the data and store the results into the context.

 - Indicators - Indicators are any type of data that you want to match using regular expressions, or add to the system.
 Indicators can be assigned certain integration commands, and automations in order to determine reputation, take action, enrich, the list goes on here.

 - Try the product walkthroughs.
 You can access these by clicking the ‘Ask DBot’ icon on the bottom-right of the Cortex XSOAR console screen.

 Please read the following guidelines.
 Following these guidelines will maximize the chances for a fast, easy and effective review process for everyone involved.
 If something is not clear, please don't hesitate to reach out to us via GitHub, Slack, or email

 - Setup a development environment by following the Dev Setup Guide.

-- Use the Package Directory Structure for all Python code.
+- Use Integration and Script Directory Structure for all Python code based entities.
 If working on existing code, beyond trivial changes, we require converting to this structure as it allows running linting, unit tests and provides a clearer review process.

 - Make sure to read and follow code conventions.

 - Run and verify that the various linters we support pass as detailed here.

 - For Scripts/Integrations written in Python, make sure to create unit tests as documented here